Skip to main content

 The prerequisites for this guide are as follows:

-1. Have subscribed to the Cloud Temple offering: you must have your organization, tenant, and access credentials,
+1. Have subscribed to the Cloud Temple product: you must have your organization, tenant, and access credentials,

 2. Have permissions on the compute module.

-This document describes the steps required to deploy a virtual pfSense firewall.
+This document describes the steps to follow to deploy a pfSense virtual firewall.

-pfSense is an open source project based on FreeBSD that enables the deployment of a virtual firewall.
+pfSense is an open source project based on FreeBSD that allows you to set up a virtual firewall.

-A pfSense firewall is managed via a web interface, so you need a second machine with a graphical interface that has an IP address within the same LAN network as the firewall in order to configure it.
+A pfSense firewall is administered via a web interface, so you need a second machine with a graphical interface and an IP address in the same LAN network as the firewall to configure it.

-We will need a pair of virtual machines:
+We will need a set of two VMs:

-• The first one will be the machine where we deploy the firewall.
+• the first will be the machine on which we will deploy the firewall

-• The second one will be the machine from which we will administer the firewall.
+• the second will be the machine from which we will administer the firewall.

 • public prefix